guykuo/XGIMI-Titan-Noir-Max-ESP32-C6-IR-to-BLE/README.md

 For your convenience, YAML "make" files have been created to directly support the two example ESP32 boards with any of three IR code sets.
 The name of provided make files indicate board type, GPIO pin, and IR code set.

 Substitute name of specific "make" file for the one listed in below example scripts to create the version desired.
-If you create a "make" file for a different board, GPIO, or IR code, substitute your make filename in the scripts.
+If you create a "make" file for a different board / IR mapping combination, substitute your own make filename in the scripts.

 #### 5a.
-Build firmware for TIVO on ESP32-C6
+Example Build firmware for TIVO on ESP32-C6

 Connect the new ESP32-C6 by USB, validate, compile and flash: